janez33/100DaysOfCode/log.md

 **Today's Progress**: I'm back with good mindset.
 I finished my third freecodecamp project - Product Landing page.
 I took me too much time to finish it, most of the time I was dealing with flexbox positioning and design.
 But here I am - stronger 💪.
 Link: https://codepen.io/janez33/details/GByXLY/

 **Thoughts**: Say NO to other stuff and keep your mindset focused!

+### Day 14: August 20, 2018

+**Today's Progress**: I'm back to my @udacity Front-End Developer course that I started back in January 2017.
+Many days lost and wasted but more important is that I'm back on my path.
+I learned about While loops and finished 3 hard quizzes.
+I'm determined to finish this course.

+**Thoughts**: Hard mode is the way to go!
+To the moon!!!! 🚀🌝🌝🌝